 Bring your discharge papers (DD-214) to our office, and we’ll give you the Veteran Status Verification form.
 Submit the completed form in-person

-at the Department of Motor Vehicles, along with a completed an application for a driver license, identification card or commercial driver license.
-On your application, be sure to mark that you wish to have the veteran designation on your license.
+at the Department of Motor Vehicles, along with a completed application for a driver license, identification card or commercial driver license.
+On your application, be sure to mark that you wish the veteran designation on your license.

 You pay a small fee for the specially printed license.
 You must also pay all fees and complete the requirements for a driver’s license.

 If you weren’t given a dental examination and treatment within 90 days of military discharge, you can apply for dental care.
 You must apply within 180 days after you leave the service.
 This time limit does not apply to veterans with dental disabilities resulting from combat wounds or service injuries.